princed/karma-coverage-html-index/README.md

 Contribution guidelines
 -----------------------

 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using `npm test`.